 In a focus group discussing topics of this sensitive nature, where a participant’s known communication partner is present, especially if they may be a potential abuser, can potentially limit the individual’s participation or result in retaliation again the participant.
 We know that individuals supporting people with disabilities, including communication partners can be potential perpetrators of abuse due to their access to the individual, and due to other risk factors.
 Moreover, our hope is to engage with individuals with CCN and learn directly from the individual their perspective on the topics we are covering.
 Our expectation is not for support individuals, including a known communication partner to speak FOR an individual or to give their own perspective on the topics.

-The Partnership recognizes many times the communication modalities that individuals with CCN may use is unique to them, and may only be readily understood by their known communication partner, as they have learned over a period of time the individual’s means of communicating.
+The Keystone Partnership recognizes many times the communication modalities that individuals with CCN may use is unique to them, and may only be readily understood by their known communication partner, as they have learned over a period of time the individual’s means of communicating.
 Individuals with CCN may not be able to, or may not have received the training to use an assistive communication device, including low or high tech devices, or be able to communicate using ASL.
-The facilitator or an unknown communication partner that the Partnerships may provide as accommodations to the individual might not be as effective in communicating the individual’s thoughts and perspectives, as they have not been privy to the individual’s communication modalities.
+The facilitator or an unknown communication partner that the Keystone Partnership may provide as accommodations to the individual might not be as effective in communicating the individual’s thoughts and perspectives, as they have not been privy to the individual’s communication modalities.

 If an individual requires the accommodation of their known communication partner to effectively communicate, we will not prohibit an individual’s communication partner from being in the focus group room, as doing so may limit the individual’s capacity to fully engage and communicate in the discussion.
 To address safety concerns of having a known communication partner in the room during the focus group, we will train our recruiters to discuss accommodations with the participant in relation to communication, so that the individual can best decide their safety and how to most effectively communicate.
 Our preference would be to offer an alternate communication partner for the individual.
 However, if the individual feels they can best communicate with their usual support person present, we will honor this communication accommodation.
 We will then discuss roles of support people in the focus group, to convey that we are not here to solicit the support person’s perspective on the topics.

-Our Partnership makes the distinction between accommodations for the purposes of communication, and for other needs.
+The Keystone Partnership makes the distinction between accommodations for the purposes of communication, and for other needs.
 If an individual requires a support, but not for communication reasons, our recruiters will offer an alternative support person as an accommodation and list their specific accommodations on the RSVP form.
 The recruiter will discuss that the usual support person will be permitted to wait outside the door for them, and if they require their support person, someone from the group can retrieve them.

 Recruiters will discuss with the individual the purpose of the focus group and the rationale for the support persons waiting outside the space.
 This rationale will include it being their time to talk about their experiences and this meeting is just for them.